LeelaKrishna2006/ENCODER8TO3DATAFLOW/README.md

 5.For different input combinations generate the timing diagram Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by: POTHU SUMANTH
+Developed by: LEELA KRISHNA A.V.S
-RegisterNumber: 24000831
+RegisterNumber: 212224240013

     8:3 ENCODER